alon1995/alon1995/README.md

 <h1 align="center">Hi 👋, I'm Alon Cohen</h1>
-<h3 align="center">I am a Passionate full-stack developer who graduated from John Brice College in Israel.</h3>
+<h3 align="center">Passionate full-stack developer based in Israel.</h3>
+<h4 align="center">🚀 During my time at college, I worked on a mission-critical project to build a restaurant delivery website from scratch.
+This project was a fantastic learning experience that allowed me to hone my skills and gain valuable insights into full-stack development.

-<h4 align="center">The main project of the course was to build a restaurant delivery site for the products it sells.
-The project involved a client-server architecture, and we practiced data management, performing CRUD operations.
-Initially, we used Sqlite, but later we upgraded it to run on Postgresql, enabling it to run on Microsoft Azure cloud.
-For the backend, I used Python and Django, and for the frontend, I utilized HTML and CSS.
+🔧 I was responsible for implementing a robust client-server architecture and practicing various data management techniques, including CRUD operations.
+Initially, we used Sqlite, but later we upgraded to Postgresql, which enabled us to deploy the project on Microsoft Azure's cloud infrastructure.
+For the backend, I utilized Python and Django, while the frontend was developed using HTML and CSS.

-This project was a great learning experience, and I gained valuable skills from it.
-Now, I'm eager to find a job in the field and apply my expertise effectively.
+📚 This project equipped me with practical knowledge and hands-on experience, and I'm now eager to leverage these skills in a professional setting.
+I'm actively seeking opportunities in the field where I can contribute and grow as a developer.

-You can access the website via this URL: https://delivrysite.blacktree-6e79657f.germanywestcentral.azurecontainerapps.io/.
+💻 You can access the project I worked on via this URL: Restaurant Delivery Website.

-To make a new order a manager need to approve your order, if you want to try out the management of the website reach me :)
+🍔 If you're interested in exploring the website or have any questions about my work, feel free to reach out to me.
+I'd be happy to provide further information or discuss similar projects.
 </h4>
 <img align="right" alt="Coding" width="300" src="https://i.pinimg.com/originals/e4/26/70/e426702edf874b181aced1e2fa5c6cde.gif">